BattletechModders/LootMagnet/README.md

 This mod gives contract employers an opportunity to prevent the player from claiming one or more pieces from the salvage pool.
 Once the player chooses  their priority salvage and random salvage is assigned, the employer has an opportunity to demand some of the player's salvage.

 The employer makes a random roll to determine if they attempt to holdback an item.
 This threshold is determined by the player's rating with the employing faction.
 Factions that dislike the player are more likely to trigger a holdback, but even friendly factions have a small chance as well.
-The chance for a holdback is given by the table below, and defined by  **HoldbackTriggerChance** (in *mod.json*).
+The chance for a holdback is given by the table below, and defined by  **HoldbackTrigger** (in *mod.json*).

 | Value | Loathed | Hated | Disliked | Indifferent | Liked | Friendly | Honored | Allied |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- |